-When you take your dog to the vet to establish the cause of the symptoms, the vet will conduct a series of diagnostic tests to work out if it is an allergy or whether it's something that can be treated more easily.
+When you take your dog to the vet to establish the cause of the symptoms, the vet will conduct a series of diagnostic tests to work out if it is an allergy or whether it’s something which can be treated more easily.

 The first test is for fleas and other parasites, as this is a common occurrence.
-The vet will also test for any infectious diseases and ask you questions about the history of your dog's symptoms.
-Next, your vet will try to rule out a food hypersensitivity or allergy; this can take a few weeks as you'll be asked to give your dog a specific food and monitor their behavior.
+The vet will also test for any infectious diseases and ask you questions about the history of your dog’s symptoms.
+Next, your vet will try to rule out a food hypersensitivity or allergy; this can take a few weeks as you’ll be asked to give your dog a specific food and monitor their behaviour.

 Finally, they will look into a specific allergy test where they’re testing your dog for atopy, or a predisposition to allergic reactions.
 Some of the symptoms of this include itching skin, inflammation of the skin between the toes on their front legs, and inflammation of their ears.